 - Assist eThekwini in the management and improvement of Springside Nature Reserve.

 - Organise environmental walks, talks, outings and events in Springside Nature Reserve Alien & Invasive Plants and Environmental training

 - Work parties tackling A&IP’s in and around Hillcrest

-The work of the committee includes activities and events to build a small but vital fund used to supplement the limited funds available from the eThekwini Department of Natural Resources.
+- The Committee also arranges activities and events to supplement the limited funds available from the eThekwini Department of Natural Resources.